patrickemonts/personal-webpage/content/publication/li-optimising-2025/index.md

   interpreted.
 Additionally, we introduce and evaluate a fixed local policy, the `predictive swap-asap' policy, where nodes only coordinate with nearest neighbours.
-Compared to the straightforward generalisation of the common swap-asap policy to the scenario with classical communication effects, the `wait-for-broadcast swap-asap' policy, both of the aforementioned entanglement-delivery policies are faster at high success probabilities.
+Compared to the straightforward generalisation of the common swap-asap policy to the scenario with classical communication effects, the 'wait-for-broadcast swap-asap' policy, both of the aforementioned entanglement-delivery policies are faster at high success probabilities.
 Our work showcases the merit of considering policies acting with incomplete information in the realistic case when classical communication effects